HTPaulus/MIDIVisualizer/README.md

 - Click on the play button to play the midi file.
 You can then stop it by pressing the pause or stop button.

 ![Screenshot](test.png)

+The project needs the following to compile:

+- .NET Framework version 4.8.1
+- NAudio version 2.1.0